vyos/vyos-documentation/docs/configuration/protocols/bgp.rst

    This command specifies the default local preference value.
 The local preference range is 0 to 4294967295.

-.. cfgcmd:: set protocols bgp <asn> parameters default no-ipv4-unicast

-   This command allows the user to specify that IPv4 peering is turned off by default.

 .. cfgcmd:: set protocols bgp <asn> parameters deterministic-med

    This command provides to compare different MED values that advertised by